 Strictly speaking, neither German nor Russian is an agglutinative language.
 The difference between them and English is one of spelling, that in German a compound is written as one word ("Physiklehrer") while in English it is written as two ("physics teacher").
 Russian in fact often will use a combination of "(noun-derived) adjective + noun" (which would be in English "physical teacher") where German and English use "noun + noun" compounds.
 The feature that Orwell imitated in Newspeak was a way of combining clipped elements of different words into one, because that became very pronounced in the language used by the Nazi and Soviet Communist regimes.
-However, linguistically speaking they are not that different from portmanteau words (e. g. "brunch") or acronyms pronounced as words (e. g. "radar", "laser") and such constructions were freely, if less frequently, used before, after and apart from the two totalitarian regimes.
+However, linguistically speaking they are not that different from portmanteau words (like "brunch" and "NaNoWriMo") or acronyms pronounced as words (like "radar" and "laser") and such constructions were freely, if less frequently, used before, after and apart from the two totalitarian regimes.

 (In some cases, the popularized term is not actually Newspeak.
 For example, in the novel, "thoughtcrime" and "Thought Police" are Oldspeak (i.e. Standard English) terms; the Newspeak equivalents are "crimethink" and "Thinkpol", respectively.)